Aafalah/PDF-maldoc-detection/README.md

 > To view the encrypted content please tick the "Do not show this message again" box and press Open. >> >>

-This command attempts to locate te dropped PDF file then execute it.
+This command attempts to locate the dropped PDF file then execute it.

 The analysis of this maldoc is now complete.
 You can type `exit` to leave the interactive console and return to the terminal.